 Amaryllis is an easy-care succulent that is most often grown as a houseplant.
 With minimum care requirements this beautiful perennial comes in a wide range of varieties with multiple colors and bloom times.
 But many would-be amaryllis growers wonder how this plant blooms and if there are ways to get it to bloom even better.
 So, in this article I will cover both these subjects so you can get the most from growing amaryllis.

-How does amaryllis bloom?
+How amaryllis naturally blooms

 So how does amaryllis bloom?